 By Joe Graves – CIO of Stratus Technologies

-Joe Graves was named CIO of Stratus Technologies in 2002.
+Joe was named CIO of Stratus Technologies in 2002.
 During his tenure, Joe has recreated the Stratus IT environment using innovative approaches such as virtualization and Software-as-a-Service (SaaS).
 Prior to becoming CIO, he was responsible for managing IS operations followed by IT application development.
 Prior to Stratus, Joe held various software engineering positions with Sequoia Systems and Data General.